carbon-design-system/sveld/README.md

 Use `--check=<path>` to diff against a snapshot at a custom location (defaults to `jsonOptions.outFile`, or `COMPONENT_API.json`).

+The CLI exits non-zero on any fatal error (an unreadable entry, a config file that throws, etc.), not just on `--strict`/`--check` findings, so it's safe to use either flag as a CI gate.

 ### Node.js

 You can also call `sveld` from Node.js.
 The package is **ESM-only**; `require("sveld")` does not work.
 Use `import` or dynamic `import()`.